PetarMc1/Minecraft-Items-API-v2/CONTRIBUTING.md

 5. Submit a pull request (PR) to the `master` branch of the repository.

-6. Your PR will be reviewed, and feedback may be provided if necessary.
+6. Ill review your PR , and ill provide feedback if necessary.

-7. Once your contribution meets the guidelines and requirements, it will be merged into the main repository.
+7. Once your contribution meets the requirements, it will be merged into the main repository.

 ## License
 By contributing to the Minecraft Items API v2, you agree that your contributions will be licensed under the [MIT](/LICENCE) License.